 APPLY TO BECOME A VOLUNTEER

-If any of these areas interest you, or you would like more information, please contact Jean Gray at the office on 01525 863924 or use the volunteer contact form
+If any of these areas interest you, or you would like more information, please contact our Volunteer Co-ordinator at the office on 01525 863924 or use the volunteer contact form

-Please download our application form and return it to Jean.
+Please download our application form and return to our Volunteer Co-ordinator.

 Once received, an informal interview will be offered.
 If a volunteer role is agreed we will take up two references, ask you to complete a form so we can undertake a DBS check as well as an occupational health form.